sunilbandla/feedseer-cloud-functions/README.md

 # feedseer-cloud-functions

-IBM cloud functions used by Feedseer
+IBM cloud functions for Feedseer qualifiers

+# TODO

+- Replace getUrls source with packages and use a bundler